-- Evaluating the Group's categorisation of CGUs and the allocation of assets to the carrying value of CGU's; - Obtaining the group's value in use model and agreeing amounts to a combination of board approved budgets and committed future plans; - Corroborating the assumptions for the key inputs in the value in use model for the forecast revenue, costs, discount rates and terminal growth rates by comparing forecasts to historical actuals; - Using our valuation specialists to assess management's discount rate based on external data were available; - Performing a sensitivity analysis on the key financial assumptions in the models.
+- Evaluating the Group's categorisation of CGUs and the allocation of assets to the carrying value of CGU's; - Obtaining the group's value in use model and agreeing amounts to a combination of board approved budgets and committed future plans; - Evaluating management's ability to forecast cash flows by comparing prior period forecasts against actual outcomes; - Assessing the assumptions for the key inputs in the value in used model for the forecast revenue, discount rates, terminal value determination and growth rates; - Using our valuation specialist to assess management's discount rate based on external data were available; - Performing a sensitivity analysis on the key financial assumptions in the models.
 These included revenue forecasts, multipliers used in the terminal year of cash flows, and the discount rates applied; and - Evaluating the adequacy of the related disclosures in the financial report.